 Every year, as I shop at the mall during the holidays, I would pass by the Santa station.
 Sometimes I stop to watch.
 I have seen children jump excitedly on Santa’s lap and tell him their long list of Christmas wishes.
 I have also seen children cry because they don’t want to sit on a stranger’s lap.
 I see their parents pushing them and telling them that they have to or that it’s okay.
 Some even threaten, “If you don’t, Santa’s not bringing you anything for Christmas this year.”

 I furrow my brows and shake my head.
 This situation (or any similar) always makes me feel uncomfortable.

 My family and I were at the mall yesterday.
 Santa was there.
 My children wanted to stop by and say hi.
-My older child was happy.
-The younger one did not want to go near Santa.
+Little Mermaid was happy.
+Mini Mermaid did not want to go near Santa.
 The visit lasted about 2 minutes.
 It was an awkward moment.
-Although my older child was sitting next to Santa, she didn’t talk with him.
+Although Little Mermaid was sitting next to Santa, she didn’t talk with him.
 He gave her two candy canes and a paper reindeer hat.
 When her younger sister saw that, she hesitantly walked up to Santa and he gave the same goodies.
 And that was it—the visit.
 I asked my children if they wanted to talk with Santa, tell him their Christmas wishes.
-My older one looked at me and shook her head.
+Little Mermaid looked at me and shook her head.
 The younger one just stood by my side.
 So I said, “It’s okay.
 You don’t have to talk with Santa if you don’t want to.
 Let’s go.”
 And we did.